Shape and size changes of adherent elastic epithelia: The model

 We model an epithelial tissue as a 3D elastic material that is thin in one dimension and adhered to a planar rigid substrate.
 In the absence of inertia, mechanical equilibrium implies force balance for the 3D stress tensor $\Sigma_{\alpha\beta}$ which gives $\partial_{\beta}\Sigma_{\alpha\beta}=0$.
 Here and in the following, Greek indices run over all three material coordinates $\{x,y,z\}$, while Roman indices run over only two dimensions, orthogonal to the thin direction, which we take to be $z$.
 Writing out the force balance equations, we then have

 The rest configuration of the tissue has a linear dimension given by $2L_0$ and thickness $h_0$.
 In the Lagrangian frame, $z\in[0,h_0]$, where $z=0$ is identified with the basal surface of the tissue and $z=h_0$ is the apical surface (see Fig.~\ref{fig:cartoon}).
 Slowly varying deformations in the $\{x,y\}$ plane then occur on the scale $\sim L_0$, while deformations along $z$ are more rapid, varying on the scale of $h_0$.
-As $h_0/L_0\ll 1$, Eqs.~\ref{eq:fbalance12},~\ref{eq:fbalance3} generate a heirarchy of stress scales
+As $h_0/L_0\ll 1$, Eqs.~\ref{eq:fbalance12},~\ref{eq:fbalance3} generate a heirarchy of stress scales in the bulk of the tissue

 This geometric separation of scales underlies the reduction of the 3D model to an effective 2D one, just as for passive shells and plates \cite{ciarlet1997mathematical}.
 Integrating over $z$, the average 2D stress ($\vec{\sigma}$) and bending moment ($\b{M}$) appear as the first two moments of $\vec{\Sigma}$,